soobnoid/termanul/README.md

 to install download the most recent versions of `xterm-addon-canvas`, `xterm-addon-fit`, `xterm-addon-web-links`, `xterm-addon-webgl` and `xterm.js` and place in the `dependancides` folder. see `termanul.html` for a basic example implementation.

+## future considerations

+as I use this in other projects I will probably add onto it... though if someone more competant would like to help improve the core codebase that'd be much appreciated as I think it needs a massive refactor.